Choosing a Phone for International Travel?

 Another very good option is the Google Pixel phone.
 Which leads us to…

+Having some canceled flights, needing to contact your family members to update them on your trip or book hotels or activities on your next destination, all gets easier with the right phone and mobile tariff.
 Let us simplify this for you.
 There are dozens of phone tariffs you could choose from, but the one we currently recommend is Google Fi.
 You’re only ever charged for exactly how much data you use, it comes with great customer service and you can use it in 135 different countries.

 The caveat here is that you can only use Google Fi with a Pixel, Nexus 6P or Nexus 5X.
 If you do own one of these phones, the benefits are huge.
 As Charles Chu, founder of thought collective The Open Circle says: “The plane lands, airplane mode goes off, and… service.
 It’s that easy.
 Flat fee is $20/month plus $10 for each GB of data used.
 I rarely go above 2GB here, so I’m paying $30-$40 a month for service anywhere in the world.”